+VI.
 WATER QUALITY TESTING RESULTS

-EPA and state regulations require testing of water quality after treatment.
+EPA and state drinking water regulations require testing of water quality after treatment.
 MWRA performs necessary testing and even goes beyond federal and state standards with the frequency and sensitivity of tests.
 The EPA has identified 120+ contaminants which must be tested in drinking water.
 A complete list can be found at the www.mwra.com website.
-During 2023, the MWRA reported finding 7 EPA identified contaminants (listed in Table 1 below) in the Hanscom AFB distribution system.
+During 2024, the MWRA reported finding 7 EPA identified contaminants (listed in the Table 1) in the Hanscom AFB distribution system.
 None of the contaminant levels detected exceeded the EPA's MCLs.
 The link below hosts water quality testing results for the towns of Lexington and Bedford: